 some – [my s]oul

-deliverer – [I really] /d/ is perceived the release of [y]; sense of /v/ comes from release of I and onset of /r/; sense of an extended [er] comes from including enough of [I].
+deliverer – [I really] /d/ is perceived the release of [y]; sense of /v/ as well as /r/ comes from [I] and /r/ together; sense of an extended [er] comes from including enough of [I].
 As a FS version of this word would often not be enunciated clearly in regard to [erer] unless spoken slowly, I find the possibility of [deliverer] reasonable here.

-There is a sense of all of the words documented.
-Interestingly, there is kiss Noah and deliverer.
-This indicates a strong desire for someone to help her and guide her.
-The reversal would then be a response to the consultation with David Oates.
+Kiss Noah and deliverer may indicate a strong desire for someone to help her and guide her.
+The reversal could then be a response to the consultation with David Oates.

-RS: You had me head swimming – that’s true/two –then head him off – Australian on eggs will beat my egg through
+RS: You/he/it had/got me/my head swimming – it’s true – then head him off – Australian on eggs will beat my egg through

-FS: I work in Tropic, and I’m a senior manager in Tropics and sell (vegan) skin care and make up which I just [love getting on people’s skin and they learnt it from me (?) it just and it moves me when I] can see them change and transform.
+FS: I work in Tropic, and I’m a senior manager in Tropics (?) and sell (vegan) skin care and make up which I just [love getting on people’s skin and they learnt it from me then, then it just and it moves me when I] can see them change and transform.

 me – m[e wh] The /w/ produces perception of /m/